ryannewman2828/PLAN/README.md

-# Arena-Game
+# Pl∀N
-(name is a wip)
-This is an web application that allows users to sign up and make progress towards quests which unlocks characters they can use in an online arena style turn based game.
+A web Application that allows users to plan and coordinate schedules with friends.
+This application will support messaging, friends, event creation and event invitations/management.